Sipley/pipeline/README.md

 ```
 NOTE: if you're on a mac and received a 'command not found' error, please run 'brew install md5sha1sum' and try again).

-Your output should look like
+Your output should look like:
 ```bash
 transcriptomes-MS.tgz: OK
 ```